prewound bobbins

 Bobbins and Thread Type

-In most cases it does not matter if the bobbin thread is nylon or polyester.
-If an item is used outdoors, use polyester thread because of its better sunlight (UV) and mildew resistance.
+We sell bobbins made of nylon and polyester thread.
+Spun polyester bobbins are used for embroidery and lightweight garment sewing.
+In most cases with heavier duty it does not matter if the bobbin thread is nylon or polyester.
+If an item is used outdoors, use polyester thread because it has better sunlight (UV) and mildew resistance.

 What Is A Gross?